butchertx/variationalMC/doc/source/index.rst

 routines are general, and the library can be easily extended to be used with addiitonal wavefunction types.

-- To get started with installation, see :ref:`installation`.
+- To get started with installation, see :doc:`the Installation Guide </installation/index>`.
-- To learn about what the library can do, see :ref:`overview`.
+- To learn about what the library can do, see :doc:`the Project Overview </overview/index>`.

 .. toctree::
    :maxdepth: 2